 Everyone that I spoke to wasn’t looking for handouts; they were looking for opportunities.
 When I realized they were making $2-4 a day, and that’s what they would need to become financially independent, I was thinking, “ok, I don’t know how much I can do, but I’m fairly confident that I can get a couple of you $2-4 a day just by selling bracelets.”
 At the time, Livestrong came out with their bracelet, and other non-profits mimicked that, where every non-profit had a bracelet as a symbol of their movement.
 So we started with just that really simple product, and expanded our line from there.

 In the photo: Badala artisan bracelet and rings Credit: Badala

-Q: Following up on that reaching out to women to make bracelets, how does Badala currently start business relationships on the ground today?
+Q: Following up on that reaching out to women to make a type of bracelet or bracelets, how does Badala currently start business relationships on the ground today?

 JM: Things started so small, they started really organically at the beginning.
 The women that we started with were the women that I met on my first trips to Kenya, who opened up and shared their stories with me.
 From there, we just kind of made our way in this community and hired our East African director.
 Now he really oversees all of the operations in East Africa.
 Paul, our East African director, is Kenyan, and he lives there full-time and really does the majority of the logistical work.